Obama wins over Cubans with straight talk and humility

 Obama politely praised his hosts and accepted that before the revolution some Americans exploited Cuba.
 He acknowledged U.S. problems with racism but was frank about his belief in democracy's superiority over Cuba's one-party system.

-His acceptance of errors at home and in Cuba contrasted with past presidents who harangued their neighbor for decades after Fidel Castro overthrew a pro-American government in 1959.
+His acceptance of errors at home and in Cuba contrasted with past presidents who harangued their neighbour for decades after Fidel Castro overthrew a pro-American government in 1959.

 Obama vowed not to impose a different political or economic system on Cuba and instead urged Cubans to build on their own achievements, a resonant message for many young people proud of Cuba's health, education and low crime, but hungry for change.